Skip to content

 What is considered acceptable?

 There is no clear and definitive answer.
 It will depend on an individual’s requirements.
 Personally, I don’t collect antique watches as display pieces, I wear them regularly.
 For that reason, I need a watch that is reasonably accurate.
 A typical working day, pre-pandemic, might have seen me out of the house for 10 to 12 hours.
 A social event, like a wedding, could stretch to around the same period of time.
 Either way, so to be practical, I need a watch that is accurate to within at least 30 seconds over that period.
 This equates to an accuracy of +/- 1 minute per day.
-Ideally, the watch will also have a power reserve of 24+ hours.
+Ideally, the watch will also have a power reserve of at least 24+ hours.

 Image of and link to R Kaiser, York, pocket watch.